Bartho-A/Ghana-Population-Insights-Dashboard/README.md

-# :earth🇬🇭 Ghana Population Sashboard
+# 🇬🇭 Ghana Population Sashboard

 A simple Streamlit app showing the population of Ghana (national and regional) between the years 2000 and 2021.